aHmEdaBoElSoOd33/Country-Info/README.md

 # Country-Info

-## This app show you inforation about the country you search for & the country where you exist
+## This app show you information about the country you search for & the country where you exist

 using :
 ### MVC Desgin Pattern